kerbe/docker-expo/README.md

 containers internal ip, so we listen all addresses inside container with 0.0.0.0.

 Setting name for container makes it easier to work with docker-windows-volume-watcher helpers.

+## Contributing
+Having problems with this image?
+Want to improve it somehow?
+Open issue or pull request!